jamesabennettV/jamesabennettV/README.md

 -------------
 • SQL (MySQL), Tableau, and Excel

-• I'm currently practicing my skills in R, Python (numPy, Matplotlib, and Pandas)
+• R, Python (numPy, Matplotlib, and Pandas)

 Fun Facts about me🤠
 --------------------